callmebart/callmebart/README.md

 ## I'm a Student and React Native developer

-- 🔫 Currently building my portfolio & learning some cool stuff
-- 🔭 I’m currently working on **Project for customer from USA**
+- 🔫 I’m currently working on **Project for customer from USA & learning some cool stuff**
 - 🌱 I’m currently learning **React Native, German, Spanish**
 - 💬 Ask me about **anything**
 - 💳 Crypto enthusiast